setouchi-h/cc-marketplace/commands/create-pr.md

   - name: --no-push
     type: boolean
     description: Skip pushing the current branch before creating the pull request.
+  - name: --assign-me
+    type: boolean
+    description: Attempt to assign the PR to the authenticated user (@me).
+If assignment is not allowed, creation proceeds without assignment.
 permissions:
   - command: git
   - command: gh